gbmhunter/NinjaTerm/README.md

 ## Releasing

-1. Version number has been updated in `release/app/package.json`.
-1. Version number has been updated in `docs/index.html`.
+1. Update the version number in `package.json`.
-1. CHANGELOG has been updated.
+1. Update the CHANGELOG.
+1. Create pull request merging `develop` into `main`.

-Once the build on `develop` has been successfully run, merge the `develop` branch into `main`.
+1. Once the build on `develop` has been successfully run, merge the `develop` branch into `main`.
+1. Tag the branch on main with the version number, e.g. `v4.1.0`.
+1. Create a release on GitHub pointing to the tag.
+1. Enter the CHANGELOG contents into the release body text.

 ## Deployment